AWS Lambda Base64 Encoded Request Body/Response Body

 or application/x-www-form-urlencoded

-in API gateway binary media type setting, API gateway will match the Content-Type request header start from application/
+in the binary media type setting, API Gateway matches any Content-Type header starting with application/

 , application/json